 People who overdose on Xanax alone may experience mild drowsiness with normal or near normal vital signs.
 A benzodiazepine overdose may also lead to slurred speech and an altered mental state.

 People who experience difficulty breathing after taking too much Xanax have likely taken the drug with other central nervous system (CNS) depressants or alcohol.
-Respiratory difficulties are uncommon in isolated Xanax overdoses.
+Respiratory difficulties are

 Doctors have not determined the exact dosage of Xanax that can cause breathing problems because it can depend on several factors, including: